 The VPN-Hub function is enabled by default.
-To achieve multi-site connections, you will need to create corresponding IPsec connections.
+To achieve multi-site connections, you must create corresponding IPsec connections.
 A VPN Gateway can have up to ten IPsec connections.
 Therefore, you can connect up to ten office sites with one VPN Gateway.

 The following scenario is used to illustrate connecting office sites in the cities of Shanghai, Hangzhou, and Ningbo.
 Before you begin, make sure that you have obtained the public IP address of the gateway device for each office site.

-For more information, see Manage a customer gateway.
+For more information, see Create a customer gateway.

 Create an IPsec connection to connect the VPN Gateway and the customer gateway.
-For more information, see Manage an IPsec connection.
+For more information, see Create an IPsec connection.

 Local network: 0.0.0.0/0.Note We recommend that you set local network to 0.0.0.0/0, which greatly simplifies the network.
-Only one IPsec connection is required per office and the current configurations do not need to be changed when a new IPsec connection is created.
+Only one IPsec connection is required per office and the current configurations do not need to be changed when new IPsec connections are created.

 Remote network: the IP address range of the local data center.
 In this example, it is the IP address range of the Shanghai office: 10.10.10.0/24.